Proper time to singularity and thermal correlators: Conclusion

-It is evident from David and Kumar's analysis \cite{David:2022nfn} that the structure of the thermal one point function in \eqref{One point function 1} holds for more general (`spherically' symmetric) black holes.
-So, one might ask whether our results for the higher point thermal correlators also carry forward to these cases.
-In highly isometric black hole solutions, the wave equation reduces to an ODE in a single (radial) variable, with the coefficients containing parameters corresponding to the isometries (analogue of $k = (\o,\vec{k})$).
-In such a case, it is generically possible to use the WKB ansatz to find a solution in a $\displaystyle \frac{1}{\mphi}$ expansion.
-If in the large $\mphi$ limit, the other parameters are not scaled, then we expect the saddle arguments to go through.
+It is evident from David and Kumar's analysis \cite{David:2022nfn} that the structure of the thermal one point function in \eqref{One point function 1} holds for more general (`spherically' symmetric) black holes. { We have demonstrated in section \ref{Section: other symmetric solutions} that geometrical lengths corresponding to interiors of more general black holes appear in higher point thermal correlators as well.} In highly isometric black hole solutions, the wave equation reduces to an ODE in a single (radial) variable, with the coefficients containing parameters corresponding to the isometries (analogue of $k = (\o,\vec{k})$).
+In such a case, it is generically possible to use the WKB ansatz to find a solution in a $\frac{1}{\mphi}$ expansion.
+If in the large $\mphi$ limit other parameters are not scaled, then we expect the saddle arguments to go through.
 The precise location of the saddle in the radial variable may, of course, differ.
-But as $\mphi$ is taken to $\infty$, the saddle would also go to $\infty$ and produce the factor of time to singularity, or for black holes with inner horizon, the factor of time to inner horizon from the outer one and space-like distance to singularity from the inner horizon. \\
+But as $\mphi$ is taken to $\infty$, the saddle { also goes} to $\infty$ and { produces} the factor of time to singularity, or for black holes with inner horizon, the factor of time to inner horizon from the outer one and space-like distance to singularity from the inner horizon. \\

 Although our computation of the thermal correlators is holographic and relies on the supergravity approximation of the bulk theory, it is general enough that simple bulk interaction terms make the correlators vary exponentially with the dimension of the fields.
 It is interesting to consider whether this behaviour is preserved when the 't Hooft coupling is not large, i.e. when supergravity is no longer a good approximation.
 In fact, it may be the case that such a variation of thermal correlators of heavy fields is a general feature in weakly coupled QFTs as well.
 One can then rely on perturbative or non-perturbative methods at weak coupling for verifying a feature like this directly from the QFT side.
 This should be a less formidable task than trying to verifying this feature in strongly coupled CFTs as attempted in \cite{David:2023uya}. \\